BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_intro.md

 - `_id` is assigned by Mongo when a document is inserted
 - `ObjectId` is a factory function that either generates a new id, or transforms a given string into a Mongo ID object
+- If we want to reference a document by `_id` we need to make sure it's a Mongo ID object.